 The Government has recognised these difficulties and has recently entered into the construction industry accord, in the hope of changing procurement behaviours, providing for fairer allocations of risk and reducing the potential for dispute and contractor failures.
 How that accord transpires into practice, only time will tell.

 Disputes, at some level, are almost inevitable with such high values and high levels of uncertainty.
 Durable resolution of those disputes will vary from case to case, but experience both in New Zealand and internationally has shown that early identification of potential disagreements, and addressing those disagreements significantly reduces the likelihood for protracted litigation.

-Bankside Chambers has experts in all aspects of construction law, including probity auditing the procurement process, mediating disputes before positions harden, advocacy at all levels, and also acting as mediators, adjudicators and arbitrators.
+Bankside Chambers has experts in all aspects of construction law, including peer reviewing and probity auditing procurement processes, mediating disputes before positions harden, independent neutral evaluation, and acting as advocates at all levels, expert determiners, adjudicators and arbitrators.